 - Pervading beliefs or stereotypes about men being abusers, women being victims.

 The majority of domestic violence stories covered by the media are about male perpetrators and female victims who are typically in heterosexual relationships.
 While we certainly don’t want to minimize this violence, focusing on only one type of situation renders invisible the many scenarios that do not fit this definition, including abusive relationships among homosexual, bisexual, and trans* men.
 This might make many victims feel like they don’t have the space or the support to speak out about their own experiences and seek help.

-We’ve seen this in action recently with the elevator footage of Solange Knowles attacking Jay-Z. When a man is abused, many people don’t take it as seriously (in part due to the previous two reasons we’ve mentioned).
+We’ve seen this in action in pop culture.
+When a man is abused, many people don’t take it as seriously (in part due to the previous two reasons we’ve mentioned).
 The truth is, abuse is not a joke, in any situation, between any two people.
 All victims deserve support and resources to help them feel safe.

 It can seem like the majority of shelters and services for domestic violence victims are women-focused.
 However, services for male victims do exist.
 Most federal funding sources require that domestic violence services be provided to all victims of abuse.
 Our advocates can provide information, assist with safety planning, and/or find local resources, if available.
 They can also help brainstorm alternative options if local programs are not meeting the requirements for male victims, including who a caller may be able to contact if they believe they have experienced discrimination.

 No matter what your situation is, The Hotline is here to help, confidentially and without judgment.
 Please give us a call anytime, or chat online with us 24/7/365.